-- general business and economic conditions; - interest rates; - changes in commodity and power prices; - acts of foreign governments and the outcome of legal proceedings; - the supply and demand for, deliveries of, and the level and volatility of prices of copper and other commodities and products used in our operations; - the ongoing supply of material for processing from Codelco's current mining operations; - the ability of the Company to profitably extract and process material from the Cauquenes tailings deposit; - the timing of the receipt of and retention of permits and other regulatory and governmental approvals; - the availability of and ability of the Company to obtain adequate funding on reasonable terms for expansions and acquisitions, including all phases of the Cauquenes expansion; - our costs of production and our production and productivity levels, as well as those of our competitors; - changes in credit market conditions and conditions in financial markets generally; - our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; - the availability of qualified employees and contractors for our operations; - our ability to attract and retain skilled staff; - the satisfactory negotiation of collective agreements with unionized employees; - the impact of changes in foreign exchange rates and capital repatriation on our costs and results; - engineering and construction timetables and capital costs for our expansion projects; - costs of closure of various operations; - market competition: - the accuracy of our preliminary economic assessment (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; - tax benefits and tax rates; - the outcome of our copper concentrate sales and treatment and refining charge negotiations; - the resolution of environmental and other proceedings or disputes; - the future supply of reasonably priced power; - our ability to obtain, comply with and renew permits and licenses in a timely manner; and - our ongoing relations with our employees and entities with which we do business.
+- general business and economic conditions; - interest and currency exchange rates; - changes in commodity and power prices; - acts of foreign governments and the outcome of legal proceedings; - the supply and demand for, deliveries of, and the level and volatility of prices of copper and other commodities and products used in our operations; - the ongoing supply of material for processing from Codelco's current mining operations; - the grade and projected recoveries of tailings processed by MVC; - the ability of the Company to profitably extract and process material from the Cauquenes tailings deposit; - the timing of the receipt of and retention of permits and other regulatory and governmental approvals; - our costs of production and our production and productivity levels, as well as those of our competitors; - changes in credit market conditions and conditions in financial markets generally; - our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; - the availability of qualified employees and contractors for our operations; - our ability to attract and retain skilled staff; - the satisfactory negotiation of collective agreements with unionized employees; - the impact of changes in foreign exchange rates and capital repatriation on our costs and results; - engineering and construction timetables and capital costs for our expansion projects; - costs of closure of various operations; - market competition; - the accuracy of our preliminary economic assessment (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based;

+- tax benefits and tax rates; - the outcome of our copper concentrate sales and treatment and refining charge negotiations; - the resolution of environmental and other proceedings or disputes; - the future supply of reasonably priced power; - rainfall in the vicinity of MVC continuing to trend towards normal levels; - average recoveries for fresh tailings and Cauquenes tailings; - our ability to obtain, comply with and renew permits and licenses in a timely manner; and - our ongoing relations with our employees and entities with which we do business.

-In addition, future production levels and cost estimates assume there are no adverse mining or other events which significantly affect budgeted production levels.
+Future production levels and cost estimates assume there are no adverse mining or other events which significantly affect budgeted production levels.